elimc/jumpstart-install-script/README.md

 # Warnings
 This script has only been tested on a MacOS.

-# TODO
-The Holy Grail is to port this to a Virtual Machine with Vagrant and have a true one-command install process.

 # Use
 Personally, I put `wpinstall.sh` in my custom `Scripts` directory and then alias it in `bashrc`, like so: `alias wpinstall="~/Scripts/wpinstall.sh"`.
 When I want to install WordPress, I use the command line to navigate to the folder I want my WordPress site installed and type `bash wpinstall`.
 The script will ask you a couple questions, and then it will install everything.
 At this point, you might want to learn a new hobby ... due to all the newfound free time you have.